Skip to main content

 Insufficient microcode

-Not using these mitigations must be indicated by an additional i suffix for insecure (weak protection against CPU vulns through insufficient microcode, lack of disabled hyperthreading on L1TF susceptible CPUs w/o effective core scheduling or disabled protections on the host/hypervisor).
+Not using these mitigations must be indicated by an additional i suffix for insecure (weak protection against CPU vulnerabilities through insufficient microcode, lack of disabled hyperthreading on L1TF susceptible CPUs w/o effective core scheduling or disabled protections on the host/hypervisor).

 Examples